rondobley/dotnet-core-docker-example/README.md

 `FROM mcr.microsoft.com/dotnet/core/sdk:3.1 AS build`

-is saying to pull that image as the base for us to build our image on top of and it aliases it as `build` so we can reference it later when we create the runtime image.
+is saying to pull that image as the base for us to build our image on top of and alias it as `build` so we can reference it later when we create the runtime image.
 This base image has all of the dependencies we need to build our .NET Core project.
 The next line